chanzuckerberg/cellxgene-census/README.md

 - R and Python support.
 - Export to AnnData and Seurat.

+## Cell Census data releases

+Starting in  mid 2023, Cell Census long-term supported data builds will be released every 6 months and are guaranteed to be stored for public access for at least 5 years upon release.

+In between long-term supported data build releases, weekly builds are released without any guarantee of permanence.

 ## Cell Census data organization

 The Cell Census follow as specific [data schema](https://github.com/chanzuckerberg/cell-census/blob/main/docs/cell_census_schema_0.1.0.md).
 Briefly, the Cell Census is a collection of a variety of **SOMA** objects organized with the following hierarchy.